 Joshua Taylor

-I am a research and development engineer and scientist with 15 years of experience developing and testing emerging technologies.
+I lead research and development efforts with 15 years experience designing emerging technologies.

 Expertise